 He is a former chairman (and former proprietor) of The Spectator and a UK Tory Party fundraiser.

-He stepped down from his long-running non-executive chairmanship of West Africa mining company Cluff Gold (later renamed Amara Mining) in May 2012.
-While chairman Cluff had earned a hefty salary of $447,000, as well as a one-off bonus of $964,000 for becoming non-executive chairman)
+Cluff stepped down from his long-running non-executive chairmanship of West Africa mining company Cluff Gold (later renamed Amara Mining) in May 2012.
+As chairman Cluff had earned a hefty salary of US$447,000, as well as a one-off bonus of US$964,000 for becoming non-executive chairman)

-Cluff Natural Resources is an AIM-listed resource company that according to its website is:
+Cluff Natural Resources is an AIM-listed resource company that according to its website in 2013:

-Cluff Natural Resources hold UCG licences for the Loughor Estuary, in Carmarthenshire, and the Dee Esturary between Wales and Liverpool.
+Cluff Natural Resources held UCG licences for the Loughor Estuary, in Carmarthenshire, and the Dee Estuary between Wales and Liverpool.
 In 2013 they were bidding on a further four.